691140446/drg-weapon-balance/Gunner/BRT7 Burst Fire Gun/BRT7-Balance.md

   * **Property**: Amount
   * **Value Offset**: 66
   * **File**: `FSD\Content\WeaponsNTools\BurstFirePistol\Overclocks\OCBonusPenalty\Bonus_ReloadTime_BRT`
+  > Theses changes aim to buff a bit this OC to allow it to compete with the other clean OC Composite Casings.

 ## Overclock – Electro Minelets
 * **DoT Duration**: 2 > 6